KWDB/docs/en/development/read-write-data/kafka.md

 - Set up authentication credentials (user and password) for KWDB database access.

 ::: warning Note
-When writing Kafka data to KWDB, the system can automatically create time-series tables based on the Kafka data format if they do not already exist, except when using the InfluxDB Line format.
+KWDB supports automatic creation of time-series or relational tables based on the data format.
+When the target table does not exist, the system will automatically create the corresponding table structure, except when using the InfluxDB Line format.
 :::

 ### Steps

-1. (Optional) Create a custom Kafka topic for multi-tasking scenarios:
+1. (Optional) Create a custom Kafka topic for multi-tasking scenarios.
+Skip this step if you don't need multi-task support.

     The following example creates a topic named `kw-tsdb-ts_json_kaiwudb_tb` with 5 partitions.